julie-jiang/sudoku/HashTable/LinkedList/README.md

 # Linked List
-This is the linked list used in the [hash map](../).
+This is the linked list used in the [Hash Table](../).
 The nodes in the linked list consist of a key and a value.

 ## Intialization
 To create a new linked list with strings as keys and ints as values